Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 - Water needs.
 A lot of water systems do not work without electricity.
 A few rain barrels and a gravity fed water filter like the Hydro Blu can take care of water needs during an emergency

-- A way to cook meals that does not require electricity is something everyone should have.
+- A way to cook meals that do not require electricity is something everyone should have.
 For us, I have a Camp Chef Outdoor Oven and a Camp Chef 2 Burner stove that you can get various accessories for.
 Now that it is warmer we have been cooking a lot of meals outside.

 Avoid storing items that you will not use for next winter